-Manufacturing is a complex process no matter the size of your operations.
-Maintaining shop floor control, allocating resources and managing finances are all tasks that need to be completed on a daily basis to keep a plant running.
-As your plant grows, these responsibilities grow as well and can become hard to manage using spreadsheets.
-That’s why it’s important to adopt the right manufacturing ERP software system before things get out of hand.
-In order to accomplish that, you first need to determine your manufacturing software requirements.
+Manufacturing is a complex process, no matter the size of your operations.
+Maintaining shop floor control, allocating resources and managing finances are all tasks that need to be completed daily to keep a plant running.
+As your plant grows, so do these responsibilities, making it harder to manage operations using basic tools such as spreadsheets.
+That’s why it’s important to adopt the right manufacturing software system before things get out of hand.
+However, to accomplish that, you first need to determine your unique manufacturing requirements.

-We’ve gathered common manufacturing software features and aspects and compiled them into a requirements checklist.
-Use it to decide what your business needs from your next software system.
+We’ve analyzed common manufacturing ERP functions and aspects and compiled them into this requirements checklist.
+You can use this guide as a template for deciding what your business needs from its next software system.

 Manufacturing software historically has focused on the business functions that support production, such as accounting.
-But today’s solutions allow the same control and planning over your shop floor that users enjoy with financial management.
-So there’s no reason why production management shouldn’t be a top priority when searching for a new system.
+But today’s solutions allow the same control and planning over your shop floor as they do with financial management.
+With this high degree of functionality, it’s no wonder why production management is often a top priority for organizations searching for a new or updated system.

-This feature contains the tools to manage planning and scheduling, quotes and estimations, and capacity planning.
-Additionally, this module can provide visibility into your shop floor and provides time tracking and labor management.
-Tying in your production management with the system that manages all other aspects of your manufacturing operations allows more efficient management overall.
+This feature contains tools to manage planning, scheduling, quotes, estimations and capacity planning.
+Additionally, this module can provide visibility into your shop floor and includes time tracking and labor management.
+Tying in your production management with the system that manages all other aspects of your manufacturing operations allows for more efficient management overall.

 Landed Cost Tracking

 Projects and Contracts

 PLC Machine Integration

 After managing your production processes, controlling the accounting behind them should be one of the highest priorities on your manufacturing requirements list.
 Basic systems offer tools to manage accounts payable, accounts receivable, billing and invoicing.
 Tax management solutions are sometimes standard, but it’s not uncommon for vendors to rely on a third-party application for tax preparation.
 Bank reconciliation is also available to ensure your records match.